District Taco logo

 Pros

-Zero disclosed lawsuits, zero franchisor enforcement actions, zero government penalties, zero franchisee-initiated judgments/settlements, zero alleged fraud cases, and zero outlet terminations/non-renewals — a clean legal and operational record that signals low regulatory and dispute friction for operators.
+Zero disclosed lawsuits, government penalties, franchisor enforcement actions, franchisee-initiated judgments/settlements, alleged fraud cases, and outlet terminations - a clean legal and enforcement record that indicates the system runs with low regulatory and legal friction.

 Cons